 Microsoft is the one big company screaming loudest of all over "responsible disclosure".

-So, let's have a look at MS09-017:
+So let's have a look at MS09-017:

 We all know from past experience the reverse engineering of patches back into exploits starts at the time -if not before- the patches are released.
-Typically it takes between hours and a few days or so to complete this if it's easy to exploit (actually the new Microsoft rating of exploitability points out they are pretty easy).
+Typically it takes between hours and a day or so to complete this if it's easy to exploit (actually the new Microsoft rating of exploitability points out they are pretty easy).

 So in the end Microsoft just released what hackers need to attack:

 So what do you think of Microsoft and their "responsible" behavior in releasing MS09-017 as it was done?